-Preliminary Actions for Companies Facing Securities Litigation n the past decade, approximately 6 percent of all S&P 500 companies and nearly 2.5 percent of all companies listed on a major exchange were named as defendants in securities fraud class actions.1 In that same period, the average securities fraud class-action settlement increased from \$11 million in 2000 to \$42 million in 2009, for an average of \$25 million per settled case during the decade.2 In the past year, Securities Exchange Commission (SEC) formal orders of investigation, which often foreshadow shareholder claims, have more than doubled, increasing from an average of 246 formal orders issued annually from 2004 to 2008 to a high of 496 formal orders issued in 2009.3 In short, while the likelihood of being sued in securities litigation may be statistically low, particularly for well-run companies, the potential damages remain unacceptably high.
-Given these risks, the increasing volatility of the financial markets, and the desire to minimize the negative publicity associated with securities litigation, companies would be well served by preparing a list of items to discuss with litigation counsel whenever they are sued by shareholders for securities fraud, breach of fiduciary duties, or other securities claims where damages are sought.4
+In the past decade, approximately 6 percent of all S&P 500 companies and nearly 2.5 percent of all companies listed on a major exchange were named as defendants in securities fraud class actions.
+In that same period, the average securities fraud class action settlement increased from \$11 million in 2000 to \$42 million in 2009 for an average of \$25 million per settled case during the decade.
+In the past year, Securities and Exchange Commission ("SEC") formal orders of investigation, which often foreshadow shareholder claims, have more than doubled, increasing from an average of 246 formal orders issued annually from 2004 to 2008 to a high of 496 formal orders issued in 2009.
+In short, while the likelihood of being sued in securities litigation may be statistically low, particularly for well-run companies, the potential damages remain unacceptably high.
+Given these risks, the increasing volatility of the financial markets, and the desire to minimize the negative publicity associated with securities litigation, companies would be well served by preparing a list of items to discuss with litigation counsel whenever